AlwnThomas/Stock-Analysis/README.md

 The goal of this project is to replicate a real-world data analyst workflow using structured financial data.

-🔹 Project Overview
+🔍 Project Overview

-This project analyses historical stock prices from the S&P 100 across multiple companies.
-It includes:

-Designing a relational database (companies, stocks, stock_prices).

-Importing real historical price data from Google Finance CSVs.

-Writing SQL queries to answer analytical questions.
+This project uses real historical stock price data, stored in a relational schema, and performs end-to-end analytical querying, including:

+Daily performance metrics

+Volatility analysis

+Subquery-based insights

+Top movers and ranking logic

+Trading volume analysis

-Practising joins, aggregations, subqueries, and window functions.
+Advanced aggregations and window functions

-Preparing the project for GitHub with documentation and SQL scripts.
+The goal is to simulate real analyst workflows and demonstrate professional SQL competency.

 🔹 Tools & Technologies